jylambert/topotherm/docs/source/contribute.rst

 Thank you for considering a contribution!
 We welcome code, documentation, examples, bug reports, reviews, and ideas.

-If you’re new to contributing, a great first step is to open a small issue (or draft PR) describing what you plan to do.
+If you're new to contributing, a great first step is to open a small issue (or draft PR) describing what you plan to do.
 Maintainers will help you get it into shape.

 What can I contribute?
 ----------------------

-- **Bug reports & fixes** – minimal reproducer + expected vs. actual behaviour
+- **Bug reports & fixes**: minimal reproducer + expected vs. actual behaviour
-- **Features** – small, incremental features are easiest to review
+- **Features**: small, incremental features are easiest to review
-- **Documentation** – tutorials, examples, clarifications, typos
+- **Documentation**: tutorials, examples, clarifications, typos
-- **Tests** – add tests that cover a bug or new behaviour
+- **Tests**: add tests that cover a bug or new behaviour
-- **Review** – test and comment on open pull requests
+- **Review**: test and comment on open pull requests

 Where to get help
 -----------------